-Drawing upon 12 years of experience and success at Newlyn School of Art, we are now re-imagining what mentoring can be for artists today.
+Drawing upon 12 years of experience and success supporting artists with our Mentoring Programme at Newlyn School of Art, we are now re-imagining what mentoring can be for artists today with a new format including sessions being held in other parts of the country.

-A core group of 30 mentee artists will benefit from a year of sessions held in Newlyn, Brighton and Bristol, gallery visits, artist talks, evening meals, and the opportunity to make connections within the industry as well as the following new initiatives:
+A maximum of 30 mentee artists will benefit from a year of four energised sessions held in Newlyn, Brighton and Bristol with the following new initiatives:

 100 Mentors